mariadb-corporation/MaxScale/Documentation/Routers/ReadConnRoute.md

 solution than the more complex readwritesplit router but requires the application to be able to use distinct write and read ports.

-To configure a read-only service that tolerates master failures, we first need to add a new section in to the configuration file.
+To configure a read-only service that tolerates primary failures, we first need to add a new section in to the configuration file.

 ```
 [Read-Service]
 type=service
 router=readconnroute
-servers=slave1,slave2,slave3
+servers=replica1,replica2,replica3
 router_options=slave
 ```

-Here the `router_options` designates slaves as the only valid server type.
-With this configuration, the queries are load balanced across the slave servers.
+Here the `router_options` designates replicas as the only valid server type.
+With this configuration, the queries are load balanced across the replica servers.

 For more complex examples of the readconnroute router, take a look at the examples in the [Tutorials](../Tutorials) folder.